yantrab/nosql-normalizer/README.md

 # suppressJS
-Suppress your json object to decrease the response size.
+Suppress json object to decrease the response size.

 # Usage
 suppress response data by: